mattermost/mattermost-developer-documentation/site/content/contribute/desktop/_index.md

 ---

 # Desktop App
-The Mattermost desktop app is an [Electron](https://electronjs.org/) wrapper around the <a href="/contribute/webapp">webapp</a> project.
-It lives in the [mattermost/desktop]() repository.
+The Mattermost desktop app is an [Electron](https://electronjs.org/) wrapper around the [web app](/contribute/webapp) project.
+It lives in the [mattermost/desktop](https://github.com/mattermost/desktop) repository.
 The desktop app runs on Windows, Linux, and macOS.

 ## Repository